gnosischain/documentation/docs/bridges/tutorials/using-xdai-bridge.md

 - [xDai Docs: How to bridge Dai from Gnosis to Ethereum](https://developers.gnosischain.com/for-users/bridges/converting-xdai-via-bridge/moving-xdai-to-dai)

 ### How To Use the xDai Bridge with Safe (formerly Gnosis Safe)
-The xDai Bridge is included as a native Safe application, and Multisig Wallets on both Ethereum and xDai can interact with the bridge directly from the safe.
+The xDai Bridge is included as a native Safe application, and Multisig Wallets on both Ethereum and Gnosis can interact with the bridge directly from the safe.
 The following instructions are for bridging **xDai to Dai** and vice versa.
 To bridge any other ERC20s, see the [Omnibridge + Gnosis Safe](using-omnibridge) instructions.
 #### Initiating a Transaction

 1. Go to your [Safe](https://gnosis-safe.io/app), login and connect.
 You will want to access the safe you are bridging from first (if moving xDai to Dai, start with the Gnosis one). __Safe addresses are distinct for each chain__.
 You can toggle which network you are using in the top right corner dropdown.